GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/webRequest/index.md

 ### Caching

-Chrome employs two caches — an on-disk cache and a very fast in-memory cache.
+Chrome employs two caches—an on-disk cache and a very fast in-memory cache.
 The lifetime of an in-memory cache is attached to the lifetime of a render process, which roughly corresponds to a tab.
 Requests that are answered from the in-memory cache are invisible to the web request API.
 If a request handler changes its behavior (for example, the behavior according to which requests are